 - Some thing that is less noticeable is a student swallowing the water through their nose.
 Naturally water will go into the swimmer’s nasal cavities while they are submerged causing the passages to fill with water.
 Some swimmers then comes up for a breath and try to breath with their nose.
 This can’t be done without swallowing the water in their passageways first.
 If this is the case, the instructor will then practice with your swimmer to either breath through their mouth or to blow the water out of their nose as soon as they surface.

-- Swallowing water, while its something that we work hard to correct, is not uncommon and is NOT the same as dry drowning.
+- Your swimmer may be swallowing water.
+Often times the instructor will notice this issue before the vomiting occurs and will work with the swimmer to correct it.
+While swallowing water is something that we work hard to correct, is not uncommon and is NOT the same as dry drowning.
 Please see the above question if you are concerned about that.

 Why is it common for beginner swimmers to cry for the first few lessons?